Instance-JS/Instance/docs/proofs/A-Foundational-Theory-of-Everything.md

 The Logic of Probability is ALMOST entirely uniform (regarding matter vs antimatter), however it has a (very slight) Logical Bias due to its OWN Probability (of self-existence) being nonzero.

+The universe is not a simulation*.
+It is not a program.
+It is BEING RUN BY a program:
+An extradimensional ternary computer that follows exactly ONE rule: semantic self-consistency: "Logic" itself.

 The proof uses only established physics (General Relativity, quantum mechanics, protective measurement) reinterpreted through the lens of pre-geometric probability ontology, establishing the expanding hypersphere as mathematically necessary rather than empirically convenient.

+* With ONE caveat: See Part 9

 ---